 For this recipe, you will need 5 simple ingredients:

-These sweet, tender, delicious nuts are great in a variety of ways:
+Use these candied nuts in a variety of ways:

 - For snacking